NathanHinthorne/NathanHinthorne/README.md

 - Implemented cloud-based persistence with Firebase Firestore to maintain story continuity
 - Designed a system for story export and sharing via Google Docs API
 - Learned that acting immediately to fill in gaps leads to practical, need-driven products.
-- Successfully deployed to cloud infrastructure with 99.9% uptime, serving 20+ Discord communities
+- Successfully deployed to cloud infrastructure serving 3+ Discord communities

 ## 🚀 What I'm Learning Next